cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - The Group mode identifies the group used in the OPAQUE-3DH AKE.
 This SHOULD match that of the OPRF.
 For example, if the OPRF is OPRF(ristretto255, SHA-512), then Group SHOULD be ristretto255.

-Context is the shared parameter used to construct the preamble in {{transcript-functions}}.
+- Context is the shared parameter used to construct the preamble in
+  {{transcript-functions}}.
   This parameter SHOULD include any application-specific configuration information or parameters that are needed to prevent cross-protocol or downgrade attacks.

 Absent an application-specific profile, the following configurations are RECOMMENDED:

+- \[OPAQUE-255\]
-- OPRF(ristretto255, SHA-512), HKDF-SHA-512, HMAC-SHA-512, SHA-512, Scrypt(32768,8,1), internal, ristretto255
+Defined by the following algorithms: OPRF(ristretto255, SHA-512), HKDF-SHA-512,
+HMAC-SHA-512, SHA-512, Scrypt(32768,8,1), ristretto255.
+- \[OPAQUE-256\]
-- OPRF(P-256, SHA-256), HKDF-SHA-256, HMAC-SHA-256, SHA-256, Scrypt(32768,8,1), internal, P-256
+Defined by the following algorithms: OPRF(P-256, SHA-256), HKDF-SHA-256,
+HMAC-SHA-256, SHA-256, Scrypt(32768,8,1), P-256.

 Future configurations may specify different combinations of dependent algorithms, with the following considerations:

 1. The size of AKE public and private keys -- `Npk` and `Nsk`, respectively -- must adhere to the output length limitations of the KDF Expand function.
-If HKDF is used, this means Npk, Nsk <= 255 * Nx, where Nx is the output size of the underlying hash function.
+If HKDF is used, this means Npk, Nsk <= 255 * Nh, where Nh is the output size of the underlying hash function.
 See {{RFC5869}} for details.
 2. The output size of the Hash function SHOULD be long enough to produce a key for MAC of suitable length.
 For example, if MAC is HMAC-SHA256, then `Nh` could be